Understanding Stockbroker Misconduct Claims

 And, call us soon if your broker did:

-- Misrepresent or leave out information about the investment to trick you
+- Misrepresent or leave out information about the investment to trick you into investing.

 - Put his or her own financial interests above yours.